Grey Nuns study space

 Booking study rooms

-Concordia students, postdoctoral fellows and faculty will be able to book study rooms in the Grey Nuns graduate space for writing and study groups or other SGS- and GradProSkills-supported activities:
+Concordia undergrad students, grad students and postdoctoral fellows will be able to book study rooms in the Grey Nuns space for writing and study groups, or other SGS- and GradProSkills-supported activities:

 - Floor plans